annotation/text-fabric/tf/docs/about/clientmanual.md

 We project a node *downward* by mapping it to all nodes that are embedded in it.

-By projecting the result nodes of one level to another level, we end up with two nodesets at the same level that we can intersect.
+By projecting the result nodes of one level to another level, we end up with two node sets at the same level that we can intersect.

 !!! caution "Beware of complicated criteria"
     Before you devise sophisticated criteria, note that this search engine